zxkane/servers/README.md

 - **[Dataset Viewer](https://github.com/privetin/dataset-viewer)** - Browse and analyze Hugging Face datasets with features like search, filtering, statistics, and data export
 - **[DevRev](https://github.com/kpsunil97/devrev-mcp-server)** - An MCP server to integrate with DevRev APIs to search through your DevRev Knowledge Graph where objects can be imported from diff. sources listed [here](https://devrev.ai/docs/import#available-sources).
 - **[Dify](https://github.com/YanxingLiu/dify-mcp-server)** - A simple implementation of an MCP server for dify workflows.
+- **[Discord](https://github.com/v-3/discordmcp)** - A MCP server to connect to Discord guilds through a bot and read and write messages in channels
 - **[Docker](https://github.com/ckreiling/mcp-server-docker)** - Integrate with Docker to manage containers, images, volumes, and networks.
 - **[Drupal](https://github.com/Omedia/mcp-server-drupal)** - Server for interacting with [Drupal](https://www.drupal.org/project/mcp) using STDIO transport layer.
 - **[Elasticsearch](https://github.com/cr7258/elasticsearch-mcp-server)** - MCP server implementation that provides Elasticsearch interaction.